Ada's Wilson Football Factory celebrates their hard work as 216 of their handmade footballs head to the Super Bowl

-Home of the Bulldogs, Polar Bears, and Wilson Football factory that produces over 500,000 footballs a year.
+Ada is home of the Bulldogs, Polar Bears, and the Wilson Football Factory that produces over 500,000 footballs a year.
 216 of them heading to the Super Bowl this weekend.

 "We have 130 folks that take a lot of pride and passion in what they do and the quality of the product that they make, and they know that if we make a quality product that meets or exceeds our customer's expectations that we're going to be around for a long time," says Mike Springer who is Wilson's quality control manager.